haimbilia/Ctrlr_Cyclr/README.md

 running it from command line you can load the menu in the player number you want, for example:

 start dir\ctrlr_cyclr.exe "2"
 will load the gui selecting player 2 controllers.

-you can also apply a controller to a player by name without loading the gui, for example:
+you can also apply a controller to a player by name without loading the gui, for example: start dir\ctrlr_cyclr.exe "1" "DualShock 4" will apply DualShock 4 to player 1.

-start dir\ctrlr_cyclr.exe "1" "DualShock 4"
+in devreorder.ini:

-will apply DualShock 4 to player 1.
+Cycle_Players - set the hotkey that loads gui and cycles between players Cycle_Controllers - set the hotkey that cycles between controllers Minimize_Gui - set the hotkey that minimizes the selection window Connect_Notify - choose if you want to see which controller was connected last Last_Connected_First - choose if you want the last connected controller to be assigned to player 1

 C+F4 kills app process